dkodaj/rte/README.md

 It gets sluggish for longer texts ([discussion on Elm-Discourse](https://discourse.elm-lang.org/t/pure-elm-rich-text-editor/7111)).
 If you need better performance, use [mweiss/elm-rte-toolkit](https://package.elm-lang.org/packages/mweiss/elm-rte-toolkit/latest/).

 It cannot justify text.

+## Non-Western Keyboard Input

+This is currently not supported, because it is hard to channel [CompositionEvent](https://developer.mozilla.org/en-US/docs/Web/API/CompositionEvent)s to the Elm RTE object (which is not an `input` or `textarea` node).

 ## Javascript
 To communicate with the browser's clipboard (to be able to copy text from the RTE to other apps and paste text from other apps into the RTE), you'll need to add two ports to your app: